Israeli scientists shoot for the moon with dishwasher-sized spacecraft

 "For $36 million, we are going to show the world that there is no longer this glass ceiling in outer space exploration," Saat said.

-Israel, which has experience in sending spy satellites to the lower orbit, does not have capabilities to launch into space, although the Israeli Space Agency is looking to develop a civilian space program.
+Israel, which has experience in sending spy satellites to the lower orbit, does not have capabilities to launch into space, although the Israeli Space Agency is looking to develop a civilian space programme.

 SpaceIL said it was close to signing a launch agreement and was considering sites in the United States, Europe, Russia and Kazakhstan.